Change Our Epilepsy Story

 1. Share Your Story on eJourney

 We need our community to raise its voice.
 To share their story about epilepsy.
 The challenges and the successes that come with being strong and never giving up.
 We ask that you take the time to share your unique journey – wherever you find yourselves in the fight.
 This includes family, friends, caregivers, and anyone with an epilepsy story.
 Words, photos, and videos all make this more real and can create understanding and help address the challenges that our community faces every day.
+For example, Rachel lives with focal impaired awareness seizures.
+She shares her experience with brain surgery, reflex epilepsy, and how her support network helps her during challenging times in her eJourney.
+Read other stories from our community.

 2. Encourage Someone to Take Seizure First Aid Training